-The AIG Life enterprise risk management framework is underpinned by the AIG Life risk policy framework which in turn is aligned to the various AIG Group and Corebridge Financial risk policies.
-A regular self-assessment and breach reporting process is in place to confirm adherence to the respective policies.
+The AIG Life Risk Management Framework is underpinned by the AIG Life risk policy framework which in turn is aligned to the various Parent company risk policies.
+A self-assessment and breach reporting process is in place to maintain adherence to policies.

 AIG Life utilises the "Three Lines of Defence" model for risk management, as described in Section B.1.1 "Management and Governance Structure" above.
-Overseeing the Company's risk management framework is a risk governance structure that encompasses its principal business operations and risk areas and defines a framework of risk committees, risk reporting and risk controls embedded throughout the Company.
+Overseeing the Company's Risk Management Framework is a risk governance structure that encompasses its principal business operations and risk areas and defines a framework of risk committees, risk reporting and risk controls embedded throughout the Company.

-The Company's approach to risk-taking is quantified through its risk appetite statement which aligns the Company's strategic business goals against the risks it faces, ensuring that these risks are maintained at levels consistent with the Company's financial resources.
-This, in tandem with continuous management and monitoring of the Company's capital position, ensures that the Company continues to manage its business in an environment of controlled, proportionate risk-taking to generate sustainable earnings and deliver long-term value for shareholders.
+The Company's approach to risk-taking is quantified through its Board approved risk appetite statement which aligns the Company's strategic business goals against the risks it faces, ensuring that these risks are maintained at levels consistent with the Company's financial resources.
+This, in tandem with continuous management and monitoring of the Company's capital position, ensures that the Company continues to manage its business in an environment of controlled, proportionate risk-taking to generate sustainable earnings and deliver long-term value for its stakeholders.

-The AIG Life Board has ultimate responsibility for development and oversight of the risk management framework; the Board delegates the management of risks within its risk appetite and the risk governance framework to the AIG Life Board Audit and Risk Committee and Risk and Capital Committee.
+The AIG Life Board has ultimate responsibility for development and oversight of the Risk Management Framework; the Board delegates the management of risks within its risk appetite and the risk governance framework to the AIG Life Board Audit and Risk Committee and Risk and Capital Committee.
 These Committees in turn escalate matters of importance to the Board as needed.